AlibabaCloudDocs/smc/intl.en-US/Product Introduction/What is SMC?.md

 -   Migration from diverse platforms and environments
     -   SMC allows you to migrate source servers that run various versions of Windows and Linux operating systems.
 For more information, see [Limits](/intl.en-US/Product Introduction/Limits.md).
     -   SMC allows you to migrate data from servers in data centers, local virtual machines \(VMs\), and third-party cloud platforms to Alibaba Cloud.
-Supported VMs include VMware, VirtualBox, Xen, and KVM.
-Third-party cloud platforms can be Amazon Web Services \(AWS\), Microsoft Azure, Google Cloud Platform \(GCP\), HUAWEI CLOUD, Tencent Cloud, UCloud, China Telecom e-Cloud, and QingCloud.
+Supported VMs include VMware, VirtualBox, Xen, KVM, and Hyper-V. Third-party cloud platforms can be Amazon Web Services \(AWS\), Microsoft Azure, Google Cloud Platform \(GCP\), HUAWEI CLOUD, Tencent Cloud, UCloud, China Telecom e-Cloud, and QingCloud.

         ![Support for migration from diverse platforms](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8422834951/p71294.png)